Tommy131/KuaishouParser/README_EN.md

 - Follow the prompts!
 As shown below:
 ![Login operation](.repo/img/tested_web_login.png)

+#### 4.6.
+Open Download Path (Only Windows)

+The command is: `owo kuai -o (name: string)`

+- By default, when the command is entered without parameters, it will open the resource download storage path, otherwise it will look for the file/folder name related to the parameter `name`

 ## Features

 - [x] Support simulating QR-Code scanning login to actively obtain cookies